standardgalactic/zet/_papers/ARW_18.md

     ongoing work on expressing such specifications rigorously and automatically trans- lating them to interactive theorem prover definitions, making them amenable to mechanised proof.
-Our ISA descriptions are written in Sail—a custom ISA specification language designed to support idioms from var- ious processor vendor’s pseudocode, with lightweight dependent typing for bitvectors, targeting a variety of use cases including
+Our ISA descriptions are written in Sail— a custom ISA specification language designed to support idioms from var- ious processor vendor’s pseudocode, with lightweight dependent typing for bitvectors, targeting a variety of use cases including